 Here are our SUP tips for skiers and riders:

 Learn from an experienced paddle boarder, or take a brief lesson.
 The sport is not that complicated if you have good balance (as most skiers do) but a few pointers get you paddling like a pro in no time.
 My strokes were far more efficient once my friend told me to flip my paddle over – rookie movie.

-Wear your safety leash so you don't lose your board if (when) you fall off.
-Much like your ski gear, it is your responsibility to carry and control your board - on land and in water.
-You must also have a PDF, life jacket, with you.
+Wear your safety leash so you don’t lose your board if (when) you fall off.
+Much like your ski gear, it is your responsibility to carry and control your board – on land and in water.

-Start small and work your way up on your SUP.
+Start small and work your way up with SUP.
 Begin on gentle calm water out of the way from any busy boating channels and strong currents.
 Once you have strong balance and paddling skills to maneuver and turn your board, you can try riding the waves in open water or beach surf.

 Know Navigational Laws, “right of way,” tides and currents, and stay out of the way of other vessels.
 Consult local Coast Guard or Marine Patrol if you are not familiar with the rules of the waterways.
 I have seen some close calls and near collisions between clueless paddle boarders and commercial Maine fishing boats.
 Boats doesn’t have brakes.

 Don’t forget the sunscreen, the sun’s refraction is intense on the water.

 Enjoy your summer SUP!
 Ski season will be here soon enough; your abs, quads and gluteus will be prime from paddling.

 Like the Skiers’ Responsibility Code, the US Coast Guard has 10 tips for Stand Up Paddleboard safety.